 Even if we receive regulatory approval for LUM-201, certain factors may limit the market for LUM-201 or put the product at a competitive disadvantage relative to alternative therapies.
 For instance, we believe that the treatment will only be effective for approximately 60% of PGHD patients, and approximately 50% for patients with either SGA or Turner Syndrome, and the actual percentages could be substantially lower.
 Certain jurisdictions such as Australia and the European Union have different diagnostic criteria for diagnosing PGHD and as a result, the market for LUM-201 in those jurisdictions is smaller.
 In addition, there are a number of challenges that LUM-201 would face to obtain acceptance and use by physicians.
 Physicians will need to conduct additional testing to identify their patients who would be eligible for LUM-201 treatment.
 Approved products that would compete with LUM-201 have been used for many years or decades with an excellent safety profile.
 It will take a number of years of results of LUM-201 to provide the comfort level that may be necessary to satisfy some physicians and patient families.
 Some physicians may feel the benefits of an oral product do not outweigh limitations.
-For example, the mean annual growth velocity for LUM-201 treated patients.
+For example, the mean annual growth velocity for LUM-201 treated patients included in the trial may be substantially lower, despite meeting non-inferiority study requirements, than such mean for all rhGH treated PGHD patients.
 These factors could limit the size of the market LUM-201 intends to address and the rate of market acceptance, which could materially impair our ability to generate revenue.